slowernews/wisdom-tldr/README.md

 > *'Avoid stepping into a great man’s shoes.' -- Robert Greene (41st law of power)*

-CHALLENGE: Don't vow to the gatekeepers.
+CHALLENGE: don't vow to the gatekeepers.